Substitute Teacher Jobs in USA with Visa Sponsorship

 What visa options work best for substitute teachers?

-J-1 exchange visitor programs are the most viable option for substitute teachers.
+J-1 visa exchange visitor programs are the most viable option for substitute teachers.
 Organizations like Participate Learning sponsor J-1 visas specifically for educators, including substitutes.
 The J-1 allows temporary teaching assignments and doesn't require the specialty occupation standards of H-1B visas.
 Some teachers also enter on tourist visas and transition to work authorization through marriage or other family-based pathways.

 Do I need a teaching license to get visa sponsorship as a substitute?